kellymukii/myportifolio/README.md

 # myportifolio
+Author: Kelly Kinyua
-One page website showing my portfolio.
-Created using HTML AND css
+The project is a One page website showing my portfolio.
+It has been Created using HTML AND css
 #Assignment Week 1